gurnec/btcrecover/TUTORIAL.md

 (Also see the [Quick Start](#quick-start) section.)
 After you've installed all of the requirements (above) and have downloaded the latest version:

- 1. Unzip the btcrecover-master.zip file, it contains a single directory named "btcrecover-master".
-Inside the btcrecover-master directory is the Python script file *btcrecover.py*.
+ 1. Unzip the `btcrecover-master.zip` file, it contains a single directory named "btcrecover-master".
+Inside the btcrecover-master directory is the Python script (program) file `btcrecover.py`.
- 2. **Make a copy of your wallet file** into the directory which contains *btcrecover.py*.
+ 2. **Make a copy of your wallet file** into the directory which contains `btcrecover.py`.
 On Windows, you can usually find your wallet file by clicking on the Start Menu, then “Run...”, and then typing in one of the following paths and clicking OK.
 Some wallet software allows you to create multiple wallets, for example Armory wallets have an ID which you can view in the Armory interface, and the wallet file names contain this ID.
 Of course, you need to be sure to copy the correct wallet file.
      * Armory - `%appdata%\Armory`
      * Bitcoin Core - `%appdata%\Bitcoin`
      * Electrum - `%appdata%\Electrum\wallets`
      * Litecoin-Qt - `%appdata%\Litecoin`
      * MultiBit - Please see the [Finding MultiBit Wallet Files](#finding-multibit-wallet-files) section below
+ 3. If you have a `btcrecover-tokens-auto.txt` file, you're almost done.
+Copy it into the directory which contains `btcrecover.py`, and then simply double-click the `btcrecover.py` file, and *btcrecover* should begin testing passwords.
+(You may need to rename your wallet file if it doesn't match the file name listed insided the `btcrecover-tokens-auto.txt` file.)
+If you don't have a `btcrecover-tokens-auto.txt` file, continue reading below.
- 3. Copy your tokens.txt file, or your passwordlist file if you're using one, into the directory which contains *btcrecover.py*.
+ 4. Copy your `tokens.txt` file, or your passwordlist file if you're using one, into the directory which contains `btcrecover.py`.
- 4. You will need to run *btcrecover.py* with at least two command-line options, `--wallet FILE` to identify the wallet file name and either `--tokenlist FILE` or `--passwordlist FILE` (the FILE is optional for `--passwordlist`), depending on whether you're using a [Token File](#the-token-file) or [Passwordlist](#the-passwordlist).
+ 5. You will need to run `btcrecover.py` with at least two command-line options, `--wallet FILE` to identify the wallet file name and either `--tokenlist FILE` or `--passwordlist FILE` (the FILE is optional for `--passwordlist`), depending on whether you're using a [Token File](#the-token-file) or [Passwordlist](#the-passwordlist).
 If you're using [Typos](#typos) or [Autosave](#autosave), please refer the sections above for additional options you'll want to add.
- 5. What follows is an example on windows.
+ 6. What follows is an example on windows.
 The details for your system will be different, for example the download location may be different, or the wallet file name may differ, so you'll need to make some changes.
 Any additional options are all placed on the same line.

         cd \Users\Chris\Downloads\btcrecover-master
         C:\python27\python btcrecover.py --wallet wallet.dat --tokenlist tokens.txt --other-options...